devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

       realm: https://<gitlab-hostname>/jwt/auth
 ```

-NOTE: You should ensure your nginx (or other proxy) is configured to allow up
+NOTE: You should ensure your NGINX (or other proxy) is configured to allow up
 to 1GB files transferred since the docker images uploaded and downloaded
 can be quite large.

-Below you can find an example on how to configure reverse proxy using Nginx
+Below you can find an example on how to configure reverse proxy using NGINX
 with a valid SSL certificate generated using Let's Encrypt on Debian.

 The example below allows you to install packages from Debian Sid (unstable)